WesleyanULibrary/islandoraIngestPrep/README.md

  1_validate_mods_xml.php

- Included as an extra script in the Move to Islandora Kit (MIK)
+ This script was found in the Move to Islandora Kit (MIK) repo where it is included as an extra script.